 We must be thankful for our jobs.
 The important thing about a job is that we get paid for the work we do and that that will help us to take care of our needs.
 A job is a place where we get an opportunity to identify and focus on our strengths and to make a difference based on our skills and talents.
 Our job provides the direction for our lives.
 There will be opportunities for partnerships and growth in our careers.
 I came across a quote from Brian Tracy “Happiness comes when you believe in what you are doing, know what you are doing, and love what you are doing.”
 You are blessed if you have a job .
 Pray for your organization, your boss and your co-workers everyday.
 Do you best everyday.
 Remember, as the Holy Bible states “Work willingly at whatever you do, as though you were working for the Lord rather than for people“- Colossians 3:23 (NLT)

-You might be the person who is unemployed at this time and looking for opportunities.
-Utilize this downtime to look back at your career and identify what you are good at and look for opportunities in those areas.
+If you are currently unemployed at this time and looking for opportunities, try to utilize the downtime to look back at your career and identify what you are good at and look for opportunities in those areas.
 Look at your past victories and look forward to the future opportunities.
 Do not lose hope as the Lord will provide in the right time.

 I would like to conclude with a quote by J.F.Kennedy “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”